In-situ tunable interaction with an invertible sign between a fluxonium and a post cavity: Abstract

 \section{Abstract}

 Quantum computation with bosonic modes presents a powerful paradigm for harnessing the principles of quantum mechanics to perform complex information processing tasks.
 In constructing a bosonic qubit with superconducting circuits, nonlinearity is typically introduced to a cavity mode through an ancillary two-level qubit.
 However, the ancilla's spurious heating has impeded progress towards fully fault-tolerant bosonic qubits.
-The ability to in-situ decouple the ancilla when not in use would be beneficial but has not been realized yet.
+The ability to in situ decouple the ancilla when not in use would be beneficial but has so far only been realized with tunable couplers or additional parametric drives.
 This work presents a novel architecture for quantum information processing, comprising a 3D post cavity coupled to a fluxonium ancilla via a readout resonator.
-This system's intricate energy level structure results in a complex landscape of interactions whose sign can be tuned in situ by the magnetic field threading the fluxonium loop.
+This system's intricate energy level structure results in a complex landscape of interactions whose sign can be tuned in situ by the magnetic field threading the fluxonium loop without the need of additional elements.
 Our results could significantly advance the lifetime and controllability of bosonic qubits.

 Among the various platforms explored for quantum computing, bosonic qubits represent a compelling approach.
 Unlike traditional qubit systems, which use two-level systems, bosonic qubits leverage the infinite-dimensional Hilbert space of harmonic oscillators, allowing for the encoding of quantum information in more complex and potentially more robust ways.
 Encoding techniques such as GKP (Gottesman-Kitaev-Preskill)\cite{GKP_2001,Phillip_2020,Sivak_break_even_2023}, cat states\cite{ofek_extending_2016,grimm_stabilization_2020}, kitten\cite{ni_break_even_2023} and binomial states\cite{Binomial_2016} have already demonstrated how bosonic qubits can store and process information with high fidelity in a single harmonic oscillator.
 Similarly, there are schemes for distributing information across two bosonic modes i.e. dual-rail erasure qubits\cite{teoh_dual-rail_2023}.
 All these methods can significantly reduce the detrimental effect of the inherent loss mechanisms in the system, resulting in qubits with enhanced storage capabilities and reduced hardware control stack.